 It is a good idea to install the markdownlint VS Code extension, or similar, so you have realtime lint guidance while editing.

-Whenever possible, GitLab and GitHub projects should have automated lint checks, including markdown lint checks and broken link checks.
+Whenever possible, projects should have automated lint checks, including markdown lint checks and broken link checks.

 Documentation is critical and should be included in every increment.
 Docs should never be skipped or moved as a follow-on issue after the merge.